What is a c-section?

 - Twins or triplets

-Potential Indications for C-Section in the Baby
+Potential Reasons for Emergency C-Section in the Baby

 - Signs of fetal distress